Dealing with complexity

 Multiple agents (subcontractors) always increase the complexity of the project.
 The best-case scenario: your company can do the whole project alone, which sadly rarely ever happens on megaprojects.

 If you can't reduce the number of agents involved - strictly control all the communication.
 Otherwise, it will get out of hand quickly.
 Clear structures help everyone know where they sit in the hierarchy and who they need to talk to to get things done, e.g., change approvals, resources release.

 1. What's the difference between software projects and other engineering projects?

-2. How to estimate a big software project?
+2. How to estimate a megaproject?

-This is a tricky one, if a developer estimates the task will take 30 hours, can you trust him to deliver finished work in time and up to the standards?
-To be honest you shouldn't.
+This is a tricky one.
+If a developer estimates the task will take 30 hours, can you trust him to deliver finished work in time and up to the standards?
+To be honest, you shouldn't.
 If a developer says he will do this task in X amount of hours, you plan it as X + 20% hours internally.